 Sources: World Bank (GDP) and BP (oil production).

-The issue of carbon
+The carbon issue

 The carbon concept refers to two realities: 80% of the energy consumed in the world comes from fossil fuels, and CO2 accounts for the great majority of our greenhouse gas emissions.
 We therefore face a double constraint: on the upstream side, the constraint is our stock of energy, and on the downstream side, it is the result of the combustion process used to release that energy that is the root cause of climate change.